Arshiya-Bagheri/task-manager/README.md

 - Python 3.13+
 - pytest >= 8.0.0

-> All dependencies are listed in `requirements.txt` for easy installation.
+> All dependencies are listed in `requirements.txt`.

 ---